Office of Career Development at Ambler

 Earn credits during the winter break, gain professional experience to add to your résumé and shadow a professional in your ideal career choice by taking part in the Temple University Ambler Externship program!

-Applications for the Externship Program are due by Thursday, December 1.
+Applications for the Externship Program are due by Friday, November 10.
 While submitting the application, make an appointment with the Externship Coordinator in the Ambler Campus Office of Academic Advising and Career Development, West Hall Room 109.
-Students that need background checks for their externship placement should soon as early as possible.
+Students that need background checks for their externship placement should apply as early as possible.
+Please be sure to additionally fill out a consent form.

 For additional information or to apply contact Lucille D’Emilio-Wilkinson, Career Coordinator, at Ldew@temple.edu or 267-468-8241.